Corruption in Uganda

-Corruption in Uganda is characterized by grand-scale theft of public funds and petty corruption involving public officials at all levels of society as well as widespread political patronage systems.
-Elite corruption in Uganda is caused by a patronage system that has been exacerbated by foreign aid.
-Aid has been providing the government with large amounts of resources that contribute to the corrupt practices going on within the country.
-The style of corruption used is to gain loyalty and support so that officials can remain in power.
-One of the more recent forms of corruption is through public procurement because of the lack of transparency in transactions that happen within the government.
+Corruption in Uganda is widespread, characterized by low-level bureaucrats seeking bribes and grand-scale theft of public funds by political elites, as well as widespread patronage networks.
+The problem has been exacerbated by foreign aid.
+Patronage is used is to gain loyalty and support, allowing officials to retain power by building networks of subordinates.
+Public procurement is vulnerable due to the lack of transparency in transactions that happen within the government.

-Background of Corruption in Uganda
+Background

-The process of giving gifts for something in exchange has always been a feature of Ugandan tradition.
+The process of giving gifts (formally bribes) in exchange for a service has been a longstanding feature of Ugandan tradition.
 In the past, this practice was the norm and not seen as illegal.
-This practice of patronage which has been central to politics in Uganda cannot simply be stripped away overnight.
+This practice of patronage has long been central to politics in Uganda and cannot be legislated away overnight.

-Post-Independence Corruption
+Post-independence corruption

 Corruption in Uganda is not a new thing.
-There is a long history of corruption in Ugandan governments.
+There is a long history of corruption within various Ugandan governments.
 Some of the governments' level of corruption were more extreme than others.